itissid/pypgTAP/README.md

 - *Oh And did we mention its in* **python** *?*

-What issue does this framework solve?
+How does it do it?
 =====
-- pgTAP can be executed to run tests over your Postgres codebase, but to test the code base on local and CI environments was particularly hard.
-Postgres needs to be set up and a postgres test server needs to be instantiated.
-Next you want to instantiate your test environment with stored procedures and run the tests.
-You want to have some test data to load its many lines...
-This is a lot of work!
-Enter pypgTAP.
-- This is a thin python layer over pgTAP that provides teh following:
- - An integrated utility to start and stop postgres test servers to run pgTAP tests.
+- It launches a throwaway postgres server, executes your tests, and discrads the server and its files.
+- pypgTAP can be executed to run multiple test suites over your Postgres codebase in an isolated manner.
 - Virtualenv python support: The industry standard for using python is vritualen and tox and its a pain to use pgTAP with python.
    *Remember plpython procedures execute on the postgres server and it cannot find python procedures executed by a client like psql* Example: